 Commercial Real Estate by the Numbers

-» To put that in perspective, the value of U.S. commercial real estate is more than half of the market capitalization of all U.S. publicly traded companies.2
+To put that into perspective, the value of commercial real estate is roughly 40% of the market capitalization of all U.S. publicly traded companies.2

 Real Estate's Contribution to GDP